jinlee2016/cloud-native-devops-workshop/blackjack_KR/2-developer-cloud-hello-world.md

     </plugin>
     ```

-14. pom.xml 파일에 exec 플러그인을 추가하십시오.
+14. Add the exec plug-in to the pom.xml file.

     ```xml
     <plugin>